jdjakub/phd-thesis/appendix-bl.md

 It is easy to see how this applies for strict equality matching, but what about comparisons?
 We simply turn the condition into one of a fixed set of constants.
 For $3 < 7$ we would subtract to get $-4$ and then apply the mathematical `sign` function to obtain $-1$ (the other possibilities being 0 or 1). we would then index a map containing keys `-1`, `0` and `1`.

-Finally, operations like subtraction and `sign` were included as special instructions or achieved via the `js` escape hatch into JavaScript.
+Finally, operations like subtraction and `sign` were included as special instructions or achieved via the `js` escape hatch into \ac{JS}.
 We continued to experiment with other arithmetic instructions, including vector arithmetic (useful for graphics), but never got round to implementing an operand stack.

 \joel{ NOPE
 # Appendix: Tree Editor
 One interesting issue is the "display update" problem.
-For the JS tree view, we simply intercept all state updates and use `querySelector` to lookup the DOM node with the map's internal ID.
+For the \ac{JS} tree view, we simply intercept all state updates and use `querySelector` to lookup the \ac{DOM} node with the map's internal ID.
 Internal IDs are not currently accessible in-system, though we could provide instructions for this purpose.
 How, then, can we ensure that the relevant "display state" for a map entry is updated when it changes?

 Even if we had an answer for this, there is a bigger problem.
-The DOM state is not part of the "state" of our substrate.
-When our state changes, this triggers a DOM state change.
+The \ac{DOM} state is not part of the "state" of our substrate.
+When our state changes, this triggers a \ac{DOM} state change.
 But the system's graphics are based on a special region of ordinary system state.
 Therefore, a state change will trigger another state change (to the graphics state.)
 What if the "graphics state" is being visualised in the tree editor?
 It will need to change too!
 And so on.

 State change should cause state change (finite extent) in scene tree, if that state is visualised there.